Raducanu wins 2023 opener in Auckland

 But she won four games on the trot to change the momentum and win the match.

-Raducanu will next face Slovakian Viktoria Kuzmova, the world number 105.
+Raducanu will next face Slovak Viktoria Kuzmova, the world number 105.

 She ended her 2022 campaign in early October with a wrist injury and took a short break to spend time with friends and family before starting a two-month block of fitness training.